It has been a time of it, creating my gluten-free sourdough bread.

 Their fat content is never more than 5 %.
 Carbohydrate count varies with the growing season.

 In order for my gluten-free to behave like gluten full , I had to get a balance of the available flours to mimic these parameters.

-A bit of analysis now came into play while I learned the qualities of gluten free flours.
+A bit of data analysis came into play while I learned the qualities of gluten free flours.